Era of Personal Apps - Using FFmpeg and AI to Edit Videos

 Enter ChatGPT (November 2022)

-When ChatGPT launched in November 2022, one of the first things I used it for was generating FFmpeg commands.
+When ChatGPT launched it quickly became my go-to for looking up syntax, including how I looked up and created new FFmpeg commands.
 Instead of scouring man pages, I could just describe what I wanted and get a plausible command back in seconds.
 It was a genuine quality-of-life improvement.

 The catch?
 ChatGPT wasn't multimodal yet.
 I couldn't show it a frame from my video and say "crop this part."
 I still had to measure coordinates myself, open the frame in an image viewer, eyeball the pixel offsets, and feed those numbers into the conversation.
 The model could assemble the command, but the spatial reasoning was still on me.